bbauska/W3Cx-5of5/README.md

   alt="JavaScript is the perfect glue." />
 </p>

-Actually, this description does not do justice to JavaScript, which can do far more than just act as glue.
-JavaScript can be run outside of the browser (on a nodeJS interpreter on a remote server, or in scripts run by the operating system), but for this intro course, we focus on &quot;JavaScript&quot; in the browser.
+<p>Actually, this description does not do justice to JavaScript, which can
+do far more than just act as glue.
+JavaScript can be run outside of the browser (on a nodeJS interpreter on a remote server, or in scripts run by the operating system), but for this intro course, we focus on &quot;JavaScript&quot; in the browser.</p>

 <p>In the browser, JavaScript lies between HTML and CSS and will be used
 together with these two languages.
 Let&apos;s take a look at two small